 How do you manage rollover rights at the DNR level (enforce limits to not exceed rights, reduce rights when exercised, etc)?

 Will we address capacity?
+No

+Will we address DNR profiles?
+Yes since we are reflecting this value in the optional fields for the DNR and Scheduling rights profiles

 In what way (if any) are rollover rights impacted by temporary terminations of a DNR?
 They are not (Update 001-105.3.1.1, 105.3.1.2, 105.3.2.1.1, and 105.3.2.4.2 to allow temporary to go to the end of term)

 In what way (if any) are rollover rights impacted by concomitant requests?
+The rollover rights are impacted by the type of termination.

 In what way (if any) are rollover rights impacted by indefinite terminations of a DNR?
 The Transmission Customer has determined that they do not want to rollover.